Charting the evolution of loyalty - Loyalty Magazine

 Explain how a market place works in loyalty?

 Loylogic has always recognised the benefit of bringing merchants and loyalty programmes together and mixing and matching sellers and buyers.
-For example through one of our solutions, PointsPay, we enable a consumer who belongs to a loyalty programme, for example a frequent flyer programme or a credit card loyalty scehem, to use their points, or a mixture of points and cash, directly at popular online shops.
-By choosing the PointsPay button as a payment option directly at the merchant‘s checkout page, the consumer can pay with their loyalty points or collect more of the linked loyalty program’s points when spending cash. .
+For example through one of our solutions, PointsPay, we enable a consumer who belongs to a loyalty programme, for example a frequent flyer programme or a credit card loyalty scheme, to use their points, or a mixture of points and cash, directly at popular online shops.
+By choosing the PointsPay button as a payment option directly at the merchant‘s checkout page, the consumer can pay with their loyalty points or collect more of the linked loyalty program’s points when spending cash.
 This works for the loyalty programme, because it re-enforces the value proposition to the member, while the merchant benefits because it attracts a totally new customer base of affluent loyalty members.
 In this way the redemption choices of a loyalty programme need no longer to be limited.

 Loylogic supports two loyalty models.
 Can you explain how they work?

 PointsHub gives programme members an abundance of choice in how to spend or collect more points and enables programme managers to implement flexible and smart strategies like for example cost per point (CPP) optimisation.
-It is ourmulti-award-winning e-commerce platform including our patented points-plus-cash application (and offering an unmatched variety of points earn and burn solutions.)
+It is our multi-award-winning e-commerce platform including our patented points-plus-cash application (and offering an unmatched variety of points earn and burn solutions).
 PointsHub also contains our complete points retailing suite of buy, gift, transfer, boost, extend or reinstate miles or points, with more innovative modules to be launched in 2020.
-All our turnkey PointsHub l solutions, are ready to be integrated at multiple program touchpoints.
+All our turnkey PointsHub solutions, are ready to be integrated at multiple program touchpoints.
 We provide the seamless web and mobile processes as well as payment clearing.

 PointsPay, as mentioned above, is our highly innovative e-payment platform with its own fast-growing proprietary merchant network.
 It directly connects loyalty programs to famous brands by letting members use their points (or miles) in leading online shops as well as in-store merchants worldwide.
 This we see as the future for loyalty.
 Growth is accelerating and we expect this to continue.
 PointsPay is powerful because it enables multiple payment options encouraging the collect and spend flywheel and offers simple integration on the program and merchants’ side.